-In this section the main components that constitute the AI4Gov platform will be detailed, considering the requirements that emerged in this deliverable.
+In this section the main components that constitute the AI4Gov platform are detailed, considering the requirements that emerged in this deliverable.

-4.1 Overall
+4.1 Overall and Updates since D2.3

-Figure 4 illustrates a detailed diagram of the overall architecture of the Al4Gov platform.
-A standard modelling language was not adopted for this specific diagram, to better explain also to the non-technical readers the connections and the dependencies among components.
+Figure 5 illustrates a detailed diagram of the overall architecture of the AI4Gov platform.
+A standard modelling language was not adopted for this specific diagram, to better explain also to non-technical readers the connections and the dependencies among components.

-Figure 4: AI4Gov Reference Architecture
+Figure 5: AI4Gov Reference Architecture

 In particular, the shape of the software artefact mainly brings the concept of communication pattern, while a hexagon denotes the services that will be provided in terms of data normalisation, consistency, and quality.
 The triangle describes the smart contracts that will be implemented by the blockchain infrastructure and will govern the overall data and policy exchange across the whole lifecycle of the project.
 The rectangles define the tools and mechanisms that will be developed for the integration of the blockchain with the internal Al4Gov components and the project's Interim Repository.
 Moreover, the ping rectangles define the components that communicate a/synchronously, using the Kafka message broker or any API, while the green rectangles define the frontend applications.
+These details are further presented in a legend box that accompanies for further clarification and information to the end user as presented in the below figure, Figure 6.